 For more on safe food storage and reheating read here >

-My Tuna & White Bean Pasta Salad is nut-free, egg-free (so long as you go for egg-free pasta) and diary-free.
+My Tuna Pasta Salad without mayo is nut-free, egg-free (so long as you go for egg-free pasta) and diary-free.
 It can be made gluten-free by using gluten-free pasta.

-Adapting My Tuna & White Bean Pasta Salad For Your Family
+Adapting My Tuna Pasta Salad (without mayo) For Your Family